garr3ttmjo/Writeups/The Hacking Case.md

 #### 8. When was the last recorded computer shutdown date/time?

 The last shutdown can be found under System\ControlSet001\Control\Windows\ShutdownTime key.
-But for some reason I am not able to find anything in this location under either control set.
-So I am going to try another registry tool called RegRipper and run it against the system hive using the shutdown plugin.
+I am going to use a registry tool called RegRipper and run it against the system hive using the shutdown plugin.

 ![image](https://github.com/garr3ttmjo/Writeups/assets/108881417/b78c7615-4723-4c2b-86ee-8e2524d1f158)